 More information for authors:

-JHEC (2020/1(1) – regular issue) welcomes articles on the nexus between human trafficking, enslavement and conflict-related sexual violence or on one or more of these crimes individually.
-Deadline submission article: 1 May 2020.
-Publication of the volume: August 2020.
+JHEC (2022-3(1) – regular issue) welcomes articles on the nexus between human trafficking, enslavement and conflict-related sexual violence or on one or more of these crimes individually.
+Deadline submission abstract 1 March 2022.
+Deadline submission article: 18 April 2022.
+Publication of the volume: July 2022.
 Max. word count: 6,000-8,000 words; references excluded (practitioner’s submission can be lower in number).
 For more information, see our info sheet and Editorial Policy, Editing Instructions, Rights and Permissions.